-Students can change their course choices online at any time (and as often as they want) during the first weeks of Michaelmas term (the exact dates are available at Ise.ac.uk/coursechoice).
+Students can change their course choices online at any time (and as often as they want) until Monday of MT week 3.
 The AA is responsible for approving any changes online after discussing them with the student.

 If a student wishes to make changes after the online system has been turned off they must complete a Late Course Change form.
-Late Course Changes should only be approved in very exceptional circumstances.
-The form requires permission from the DT, course convener of the new course and the chair of USSC.
+Late Course Changes should only be approved in very exceptional circumstances and are only possible until the end of MT week 5.
+Students may request a change to LT half units on in LT weeks 1 and 2 using an UG LT course change form.
+The form requires permission from the DT, course convenor of the new course and the chair of USSC.
 By this time, the student may have missed a considerable part of the course and a judgement has to be made as to whether or not changing would actually be in their best interests.
 In this situation, the student needs to make a written case for the change.
 The DT may wish to meet with the student and also seek guidance from the convenor of the new course.
 The student should be advised that change to courses cannot be used as Exceptional Circumstances unless the change was for reasons outside of their control, such as a timetable clash that could not be resolved in time.